Jacob-poo/OverTheWire-BanditLevels/README.md

 # OverTheWire-BanditLevels
-This is my progression of the OverTheWire Bandit levels 1-34
+This is a guide to the OverTheWire Bandit levels 1-34

 Password is posted in each file along with progression & tools used